BrunoVernay/BookmExt/README.md

 Next step:
 - Find a way to store more data
- - Since there is nowhere to store in the provided structure, we have to duplicate the info in the browser LocalStorage.
+ - Since there is nowhere to store in the Google provided structure, we have to duplicate the info in the browser LocalStorage.
+     - Already, there is not enough place to store the page's content.
+Only the HTTP status code is stored, with the date.
  - We will deal with the synchro later
  - Might be possible to use the `meta_info` in `~/.config/google-chrome/Default/Bookmarks`